 Traditional LED panels contain a large amount of plastic in the refractor and diffusers.
 This is a cause for concern as the chemicals used in the manufacturing of acrylic products, the chemical waste from the acrylic plants and what happens to the materials after they have served their life can be a big issue for the environment.

-RICOMAN has launched an innovative new product into the LED lighting industry which they believe will change the market for the better.
-The new luminaire offers installation versatility, different optic to suit lighting design applications and fantastic performance to give even more energy savings, all at an affordable cost comparable to panel lights.
-However, their new luminaire uses around 94% (by weight) less plastics than a standard LED panel and at the end of its lifetime the modules which contain the light engines and drivers can be simply replaced without the need for any wiring or even any tools!
+RICOMAN has launched an innovative new product into the LED lighting industry which can change the market for the better.
+O2 modular ceiling luminaire offers installation versatility, different optic to suit lighting design applications and fantastic performance to give even more energy savings, all at an affordable cost comparable to panel lights.
+However, O2 uses around 94% (by weight) less plastics than a standard LED panel and at the end of its lifetime the modules which contain the light engines and drivers can be simply replaced without the need for any wiring or even any tools!
 The old modules can even be returned back to RICOMAN where they will be recycled into new modules.

 Energy consumption has been rapidly increasing for a number of years, in line with rapidly declining natural resources; this has to change.
 Many businesses have identified problems with the current linear economy where products have a shelf life and then are discarded.
 There is a growing desire to move towards a circular economy to ensure sustainability.